huggingface/computer-vision-course/course/2 Neural Network Architectures/2.3 Multi-Modal Models/2.3.3 Transfer Learning/README.md

  - Document Classification
  - Visual Question Answering
  - Speech-to-Text
- - Text-to-Video
+ - Text-to-Vide

-We also included some sources with SOTA and currently development for Multimodal Models as well.
+We have also included sources on state-of-the-art (SOTA) and current developments in multimodal models, providing you with the most up-to-date information in this field..

-This includes also the setup for fine-tuning and inferencing at the end.
+This also includes the setup for fine-tuning and running inference at the end.
 Feel free to use them as sources for your project.

 ## Table of Contents
 1. [Fine Tuning and Transfer Learning with Multimodal](#finetune)